parallelchain-io/parallelchain-docs/docs/user_guides/wallet_browser_extension/transfer_tokens.md

 ### Can I cancel or refund transactions?

-No, once a transaction request has been made, it cannot be canceled.
+No, once a transaction request has been made, it cannot be cancelled.

 ### Where can I seek support or report bugs?